spacetelescope/crds/documentation/rtd/source/installation.rst

 Implicit Installation
 ---------------------

-CRDS is generally installed implicitly with the conda installation of HST or JWST calibration software.
+CRDS is installed implicitly with the conda installation of HST or JWST calibration software.

 To check for CRDS try::